jeremiahsnapp/dev-lxc/README.md

 By default, `dev-lxc` looks for a `dev-lxc.yml` file in the present working directory.
 You can also specify a particular config file as an option for most dev-lxc commands.

-I use the following strategy to avoid specifying each cluster's config file while managing multiple clusters.
+The following is an example of managing multiple clusters while still avoiding specifying each cluster's config file.

 	mkdir -p ~/clusters/{clusterA,clusterB}
 	dev-lxc cluster init tier > ~/clusters/clusterA/dev-lxc.yml